-Remuneration for audit services and non-audit services provided by the external auditors for the year ended 31 December 2015 are set out in note 10 to the consolidated financial statements.
-Auditors' remuneration for non-audit services includes remuneration paid/payable to auditors for providing certain tax advisory service.
+Remuneration for audit services and non-audit services provided by the external auditors for the year ended 31 December 2016 are set out in note 10 to the consolidated financial statements.
+Auditors' remuneration for non-audit services includes remuneration paid/payable to auditors for providing certain tax advisory service and services rendered in relation to the major acquisition of GLCH.